 Getting Started Proxying

-To use MockServer to analysis an existing system:
+To use MockServer to analyse an existing system:

 - Start MockServer